NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ----------------------------------------

-When ``parallel_stereo`` finishes, it will have produced a point cloud image.
-At this point, many kinds of data products can be built from the ``results/output-PC.tif`` point cloud file.
+When ``parallel_stereo`` finishes, it will have produced a point cloud image, with a name like ``results/output-PC.tif`` (:numref:`outputfiles`), which can be used to create many kinds of data products, such as DEMs, orthoimages, textured meshes, LAS files, colormaps, hillshaded images, etc.

 .. _p19-osg: